hydro-informatics/hydro-informatics.github.io/_sources/troubleshoot/dbg-telemac.md

 ### Tidal Flats

 The simulation of dam breaks or flood hydrographs may cause issues leading to model instability.
-While the {ref}`tm2d-tidal` section in the Telemac2d steady modeling tutorial suggests physically and computationally meaningful keyword option combinations, section 16.5 in the {{ tm2d }} recommends to use the following settings in the steering file as conservative choices from the BAW's Wesel example (similar to `/telemac/v8p2/examples/telemac2d/wesel/`).
+While the {ref}`tm2d-tidal` section in the Telemac2d steady modeling tutorial suggests physically and computationally meaningful keyword option combinations, section 16.5 in the {{ tm2d }} recommends using the following settings in the steering file as conservative choices from the BAW's Wesel example (similar to `/telemac/v8p2/examples/telemac2d/wesel/`).

 ```fortran
 VELOCITY PROFILES : 4;0